 - what’s in it?
 Contains soy and may contain palm oil.
 The ingredients list is a little more extensive than other more naturally sourced brands.

 - anything else?
 Try these.
 Tofutti doesn’t get the same attention as other companies.
 It’s been around longer.
-And for some reason these slices are harder to find.
+But, for some reason these slices are harder to find in stores.
 Reviews for these are largely very good, although some dislike it.

 - Go Veggie! slices (Galaxy Foods): (see below on why I’m not a fan).

-- Daiya slices and blocks: (see below–Daiya is amazing, but only if melted.).
+- Daiya slices, sauce, and blocks: (see below–Daiya is amazing, but only if melted.).

 MELTABLE SANDWICH SLICES

 These are for melts, quesadillas, grilled cheese, mac and cheese and so on.

 - flavors?
 Cheddar; Swiss; Provolone; Jack; Smoked Gouda; Jalapeno Havarti